Safely Working with Gas Discharge Lamps and

-depending on technology.
-And, they are often not isolated from the power
+on technology.
+And, they are often not isolated from the power line.
+Neon signs

 Hazards include:

-Most problems can be identified by inspection or with an ohmmeter or
+problems can be identified by inspection or with an ohmmeter or continuity

-inert when unplugged.
-Even if there are small capacitors inside the
+when unplugged.
+Even if there are small capacitors inside the ballast(s) or

 Neon signs using iron transformers are also inert when unpowered - just make